What You Should Know About Hearing Amplifiers

 • Some Medicare Part C plans and some state Medicaid plans can cover the cost of hearing amplifiers.

 Many companies sell hearing amplifiers, and each one is unique.
-Some devices simply raise the volume of the nearby sound while others work to reduce background noise, focus on specific frequencies, or control bass and treble levels.
+Some devices simply raise the volume of nearby sounds while others work to reduce background noise, focus on specific frequencies, or control bass and treble levels.
 Depending on your exact hearing issue, certain hearing amplifiers may be more beneficial than others, regardless of price or popularity.
 We created this guide to help you understand the different hearing amplifiers on the market and how to choose the best one for you.

 Hearing Amplifiers vs. Hearing Aids